shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_15/README.md

 63. Select between aws storage service option

-64. Select create a new location
+64. Select create a new location.
+In this we have to give the source details.

-65.
+65. Select the service as source .
+Select Amazon EFS filesystem.

+66. Select Region as Mumbai

+67. Now select filesystem as EFS1.

+68. Select subnet.

+69. Select the security group which you have attached with our EC2 machine.
+We have attached the NFS port security group and SSH.

+70.